PostgREST/postgrest/docs/explanations/architecture.rst

 Plan
 ----

-Using the Schema Cache, `Plan.hs <https://github.com/PostgREST/postgrest/blob/main/src/PostgREST/Plan.hs>`_ fills in out-of-band SQL details (like an ``ON CONFLICT (pk)`` clause) required to complete the user request.
+Using the Schema Cache, `Plan.hs <https://github.com/PostgREST/postgrest/blob/main/src/PostgREST/Plan.hs>`_ generates an internal AST, filling out-of-band SQL details (like an ``ON CONFLICT (pk)`` clause) required to complete the user request.

 A request might be rejected at this level if it's invalid.
 For example when doing resource embedding on a nonexistent resource.